Trimethylglycine

-Trimethylglycine is an amino acid derivative that occurs in plants.
-Trimethylglycine was the first betaine discovered; originally it was simply called betaine because, in the 19th century, it was discovered in sugar beets.
+Trimethylglycine is an amino acid derivative with the formula (CH3)3N+CH2CO2-.
+A colorless, water-soluble solid, it occurs in plants.
+Trimethylglycine is a zwitterion: the molecule contains both a quaternary ammonium group and a carboxylate group.
+Trimethylglycine was the first betaine discovered; originally it was simply called betaine because it was discovered in sugar beets (Beta vulgaris subsp. vulgaris).
+Several other betaines are now known.

 Medical uses

-Betaine, sold under the brand name Cystadane among others, is indicated for the adjunctive treatment of homocystinuria, involving deficiencies or defects in cystathionine beta-synthase (CBS), 5,10-methylene-tetrahydrofolate reductase (MTHFR), or cobalamin cofactor metabolism (cbl).
+Betaine, sold under the brand name Cystadane, is indicated for the adjunctive treatment of homocystinuria, involving deficiencies or defects in cystathionine beta-synthase (CBS), 5,10-methylene-tetrahydrofolate reductase (MTHFR), or cobalamin cofactor metabolism (cbl).

 The most common side effect is elevated levels of methionine in the blood.

-Structure and reactions

-Trimethylglycine is an N-methylated amino acid.
-It is a zwitterion as the molecule contains both a quaternary ammonium group and a carboxyl group.
-The carboxyl group will be partially protonated in aqueous solution below pH 4, that is, approximately below pH equal to (pKa + 2).